 Shedding refers to the process in which dogs lose old or damaged hair.
 The amount and frequency of hair that is shed depend on the dog’s health and breed.
 By comparison, the Goldendoodle sheds less than most dog breeds.

 Thanks to advances in genetic testing, breeders can now test for coat traits that determine whether a dog is more less apt to shed.
 There are three important coat traits.
-First is curl.
+The first is curl.
 A trait which comes from the Poodle parent, Goldendoodles with curly hair shed a lot less than those with wavy or straight hair.

 Then you have furnishings.
 Furnishings refer to the bushy eyebrows and moustache that characterise Poodles.
 Golden Retrievers don’t have furnishings.
 The third trait is shedding.
 There is an actual shedding gene that breeders can test for.

-Do Golden Retrievers shed more than Poodles shed?
+Do Golden Retrievers shed more than Poodles?